 With the high population of Hispanic Americans in Texas and given his home state advantage, Julian Castro could be a breakthrough star as a candidate by turning Texas blue.
 This would be a huge Electoral College lead for Democrats and would make Republicans rethink their Nixon-Reagan-Trump strategy of appealing to mainly white evangelicals.

 6. Elizabeth Warren

-Massachusetts Senator Elizabeth Warren, touted as Hillary Clinton's "Sister in a Traveling Pantsuit" is likely the most well-known potential candidates on this list and for good reason.
+Massachusetts Sen. Elizabeth Warren, touted as Hillary Clinton's "Sister in a Traveling Pantsuit" is likely the most well-known potential candidates on this list and for good reason.
 She was thrown around as a possible 2016 candidate, but Warren decided to sit the race out given that Hillary Clinton was the obvious frontrunner.

-She is very popular among the progressive wing of the Democratic Party, often referenced as the female Bernie Sanders.
-She’s also been given one of Trump’s trademark insulting nicknames – hers being “Pocahontas.”
+She is very popular among the progressive wing of the Democratic Party, often referenced as the female counterpoint to Bernie Sanders.
+She's also been given one of Trump's trademark insulting nicknames – hers being “Pocahontas."

 7. Chris Murphy

 Connecticut Sen. Chris Murphy is definitely someone I would trust to do the work of creating and enforcing gun regulations as president.
 After the tragic Sandy Hook shooting on Dec.
 14, 2012, Murphy raged against the country's lack of courage to stand up to the NRA and demand action to prevent anymore gun-ridden horrific scenes.
 If fixing the terrible issue of mass gun violence, Murphy is a strong contender for 2020.